 Expressions of humility and self-deprecation are plentiful among traditional !Kung hunter-gatherers of the Kalahari Desert in Southern Africa.
 For example, members of the society often minimize the size of their kills, downplay the value of their gifts, speak critically of their own efforts, and compete in sharing elaborate tales of their own misfortune, whether they involve hunting failures, pain, thirst, or other hardships (Lee, 1979).
-Everyone is considered to be, and considers themselves to be, equals, and a deep-seated sense of modesty is a central defining feature of life.
+Everyone is considered to be, and considers themselves to be, equal, and a deep-seated sense of modesty is a central defining feature of life.

 Thousands of miles away across the Atlantic Ocean, many American corporations are described in opposite terms.
 For example, the now infamous energy company Enron was said to embrace a "culture of arrogance" (Salter, 2008).
-"There's no question," said a former employee, "that Enron people arrogantly thought they were smarter than everybody else" (Bryce, 2002).
-The resulting culture of bravado and overconfidence led Enron to take on increasing risks and break many laws under the illusion of invincibility, ultimately driving what was the 7th largest company in the United States to collapse.
+"There's no question," said a former employee, "that Enron people arrogantly thought they were smarter than everybody else" (Bryce, 2002, pp. 122-123).
+The resulting culture of bravado and overconfidence led Enron to take on increasing risks and break numerous laws under the illusion of invincibility, ultimately driving what was the seventh largest company in the United States to collapse.

 As these examples illustrate, people within groups often show similar levels of confidence, while different groups can exhibit striking differences.
 How do these group effects emerge?
 Why would people in the same group come to view their own individual skills and abilities in similar ways?
-Indeed, empirical evidence similarly points to between-group differences in normative levels of confidence (Stankov & Lee, 2014; Whitcomb et al., 1995).
+Indeed, empirical evidence similarly points to between-groups differences in normative levels of confidence (Stankov & Lee, 2014; Whitcomb, Önkal, Curley, & George Benson, 1995).

 Little is known about the processes that produce social clustering of overconfidence.
+Although a complex set of factors is likely responsible, here we examine one possible mechanism: social